Divisions: Varsity, Junior Varsity, Middle School

 Competition Type: Individual, interactive game

 We will be once again be playing the Great Trading Game at the Olympiad as an optional competition.
 The component files and the rules for the game in 2015 and in 2016 are attached below.
-For 2020, the Great Trading Game will be based on Caribbean trade and piracy routes.
 Further information will be provided here well in advance of the Olympiad so that participants can prepare accordingly.

 Varsity: Gareth Thorlakson, Canada